ThomWright/ThomWright.github.io/_failure-patterns/atomic-read-then-write.md

 **An app which aggregates a user’s bank account data.** When refreshing the account data, each account should be updated if it already exists in the database, otherwise a new row should be inserted.
 Concurrent refreshes could cause the same problem as above.

 **Debiting an account balance.** This needs to read the current balance, add the amount being debited, then write the result.
 Concurrent requests could cause a [lost update](https://begriffs.com/posts/2017-08-01-practical-guide-sql-isolation.html#lost-update), resulting in one of the debits being overwritten and money being lost.

+**Optimistic concurrency.** Each row in a table has an integer `version` column, which gets incremented on every update.
+Clients fetch a version, say 1, make some changes then try to write a new version, 2 in this case.
+Clients send the current version (1) along with the update request.
+The application checks that this version matches the version in the database.
+If they don't match, the update should be rejected.
+Race conditions can occur, as illustrated below.

+{% include figure.html
+  img_src="/public/assets/failure-patterns/optimistic-conc-race.png"
+  caption="Optimistic concurrency: race condition.
+Both requests read `x`, see version 1, and write version 2.
+The second overwrites the first." size="med"
+%}

 ## Problem